-Sanofi-aventis Australia Pty Ltd trading as Sanofi, Genzyme and Sanofi Pasteur, Sanofi-aventis Healthcare Pty Ltd, Merial Australia Pty Ltd, Sanofi-aventis New Zealand Limited and Merial New Zealand Limited, (together referred to as “Sanofi”) are bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) for Australia as well as the Privacy Principles contained in the Privacy Act 1993 for New Zealand (together referred to as the “Principles”).
-The Principles define personal information as information or an opinion relating to an individual which can be used to identify that individual (such as name, address, telephone number, email address), and are designed to protect the confidentiality of personal information and the privacy of individuals by regulating the way personal information is managed.
+Sanofi-aventis Australia Pty Ltd trading as Sanofi, Sanofi Genzyme and Sanofi Pasteur, Sanofi-aventis Healthcare Pty Ltd, and Sanofi-aventis New Zealand Limited, (together referred to as “Sanofi”) are bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) for Australia and the Privacy Principles contained in the Privacy Act 1993 for New Zealand (together referred to as the “Principles”).

 Sanofi will not make an attempt to identify users or their browsing activities.
 However, in the unlikely event of an investigation, a law enforcement agency or other government agency may exercise its legal authority to inspect our parent company’s Internet Service Provider’s logs.